openhab/openhab-google-assistant/README.md

 By default the integration will provide `"off,heat,cool,on,heatcool,auto,eco"`.

 You can also set up a Thermostat for using it as a temperature sensor.
 To do so, create a Thermostat group and only add one item member as "thermostatTemperatureAmbient".
+However, it is recommended to prefer the `TemperatureSensor` type for simple temperature reports (but currently no UI support in Google Assistant).

 #### Fans